Our 2018 Cybersecurity & NDB Event Takeaways

-Two-Minute Takeaways from Maxsum’s Notifiable Data Breach Event.
+Two-Minute Takeaways from Maxsum’s Cybersecurity & Notifiable Data Breaches Events.

-Business owners and managers came together at Maxsum’s invitation at events staged across Bendigo and Melbourne over February and March this year to find what Australia’s Notifiable Data Breach (NDB) scheme now means for their data, security, reputation and business from now on.
+Business owners and managers came together at Maxsum’s invitation at events staged across Victoria in recent months to hear about today’s cyber threat landscape and find what Australia’s Notifiable Data Breaches (NDB) scheme now means for their data, security, reputation and business from now on.

-The Notifiable Data Breach Scheme, which includes mandatory data breach reporting by businesses to the Office of the Australian Information Commissioner, came into effect on February 22, 2018.
+The Notifiable Data Breaches Scheme, which includes mandatory data breach reporting by businesses to the Office of the Australian Information Commissioner, came into effect on February 22, 2018.

 The new scheme applies to all Australian government agencies, businesses and not-for-profits with an annual turnover of $3 million or more, and some small business operators that are private-sector health service providers, trade in personal information, handle tax file number information, and hold or manage other particular types of personal information.

 Today’s Cyberthreat Landscape

-At Maxsum’s Notifiable Data Breach event, we were joined by Ben Verschaeren from industry leader in cyber-security SOPHOS who briefed the room on the threat landscape businesses face today with a particular focus on two of the main vectors for cyber-attack and data breach, Phishing and Ransomware.
+At Maxsum’s events, we were joined by Ben Verschaeren from industry leader in cyber-security SOPHOS who briefed the room on the threat landscape businesses face today with a particular focus on two of the main vectors for cyber-attack and data breach, Phishing and Ransomware.

-Ben’s message centered around building awareness within your organisation of the level of sophistication of today’s attacks, and that the odds of suffering a data breach via cyber-attack is much greater than many businesses assume.
-In fact, he explained, many of the attendees in the room may have already been breached and not even know it!
+Ben’s message centered around building awareness within your organisation of the level of sophistication of today’s attacks.
+He stressed the odds of suffering a data breach via cyber-attack is much greater than many businesses assume.
+In fact, he explained, based on the odds, many of the attendees in the room would have already been breached and not even know it!

 Legal Snapshot of the NDB Scheme